 - Where: Lane Stadium, Blacksburg, Virginia

-- TV: ACC Network
+- TV: ESPN

 - Radio: Virginia Tech IMG Sports Network.
 Here is a complete list of stations by area.

 - Spread: The Buckeyes are presently 12-point favorites, via Odds Shark.

 The past decade has not been kind to teams replacing a Heisman Trophy winner.

 It's even worse if you narrow down the list to teams replacing a Heisman-winning quarterback, which, in this era of the prestigious award, is most of them.